yecril71pl/cpp-docs.pl-pl/docs/atl-mfc-shared/reference/crect-class.md

 ### <a name="parameters"></a>Parametry

 *srcRect*<br/>
-Odwołuje się do prostokąta źródłowego.
-Może to być [prostokąt](/windows/win32/api/windef/ns-windef-rect) lub `CRect`.
+Odnosi się do prostokąta źródłowego.
+Może to być `CRect` [RECT](/windows/win32/api/windef/ns-windef-rect) lub .

 ### <a name="example"></a>Przykład